 Written by: Abbi Havens

-September is Ovarian Cancer Awareness Month.
-This gynecologic cancer may not receive as much attention as other gynecologic cancers, but ovarian cancer is serious business.
+While it may not receive as much attention as other gynecologic cancers, ovarian cancer is serious business.
 It is the 11th most common cancer among women in the US, but the fifth leading cause of cancer-related death among women.
 When caught in the early stages, 94 percent of women survive ovarian cancer longer than five years.
-If caught later, it is the deadliest of the gynecological cancers, which include cervical, uterine, vaginal and vulvar cancer.
+If caught later, it is the deadliest of the gynecologic cancers, which include cervical, uterine, vaginal and vulvar cancer.
 Why is it so deadly if it’s so treatable?
 Ovarian cancer is rarely detected early.

 If you’re a menstruating person, you’ve likely experienced symptoms indiscernible from those associated with early ovarian cancer.
 Symptoms like back pain, abdominal cramps, indigestion and bloating that are common during your menstrual period are not likely to prompt a visit to the doctor’s office for most women.
 But if these symptoms persist for more than two to three weeks, they could be a sign of ovarian cancer.
 Because the potential signs of ovarian cancer are so vague and commonly experienced, the majority of ovarian cancer is diagnosed in the advanced stage.

 Another reason ovarian cancer is so difficult to detect is the volume of space where ovarian cancer can potentially grow within the abdominal cavity.
 There is plenty of space for organs to move as a tumor grows in the pelvis and abdomen, which masks the symptoms of something amiss.
 When a tumor continues to expand, it begins to put pressure on the bladder and rectum and symptoms can become more prominent.